-41. May a retailer limit the amount of returnable containers he will accept from a person?
+41. May a retailer limit the number of returnable containers it will accept from a person?

 Yes.
-A retailer may refuse to accept more than 120 containers in one 24-hour period from any one person; however, he may choose to accept more.
+A retailer may refuse to accept more than 120 containers in one 24-hour period from any one person; however, it may choose to accept more.